 Q: WHAT IS SOMETHING THAT YOU WISH YOU WOULD HAVE KNOWN WHEN YOU FIRST STARTED A BUSINESS THAT YOU KNOW NOW?

 A: [Laughter] That’s a good question.
-Something that I wish I would have known then is keeping it business and taking the personal part out.
+Something that I wish I had known then is keeping it business and taking the personal part out.
 Sometimes, you put so much of your personal feelings into the business.
-You will get your heart broke.
+You will get your heart broken.
 Just keep it all straight business.

 Q: HOW DID YOU AND COACH K COME UP WITH THE NAME QUALITY CONTROL MUSIC?

 A: Well, I hit Coach up one day, and he was like, “Yo, the first thing you have to do is rebrand yourself.
 Dirty Dolla is like street.
 You got to rebrand yourself with a cleaner image.”
 He was like, “What means a lot to you?
 What do you care about a lot?
 I was like, “I had a best friend that died.
 We called him Q. I said, “Anything that has a Q in it.
 He was my best friend and meant the world to me.
 Let’s just try to go off that.”

 Coach hit me up a few days later and said, “I want you to look up the definition for the words quality control.”
 I looked it up, and he said, “Listen, we can do designs.
 We can call it QC.
 The Q will stand out.”
 I said, “Man, I love that idea.”
 We had some designers come up with the logo, and we just ran with it.
 It’s been on ever since.